NIVANorge/chemspiderapi/README.md

 Funding
 -------

-This package was created at the [Norwegian Institute for Water Research (*norsk institutt for vannforskning*; NIVA)](https://www.niva.no/en) in conjunction with NIVA's Computational Toxicology Program (NCTP) at NIVA's Section for Ecotoxicology and Risk Assessment and funded by [The Research Council of Norway (RCN)](https://www.forskningsradet.no/en/Home_page/1177315753906), project 268404: Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk).
+This package was created at the [Norwegian Institute for Water Research (*norsk institutt for vannforskning*; NIVA)](https://www.niva.no/en) in conjunction with NIVA's Computational Toxicology Program (NCTP) at NIVA's [Section for Ecotoxicology and Risk Assessment](https://www.niva.no/en/research/environmental-toxicology) and funded by [The Research Council of Norway (RCN)](https://www.forskningsradet.no/en/Home_page/1177315753906), project 268294: [Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk)](https://www.forskningsradet.no/prosjektbanken/#/project/NFR/268294/Sprak=en).

 License
 -------